 Special tax benefits for nonprofit organizations were created to encourage the work of nonprofits, but unclear rules from the IRS have hindered that work for too long.
 The IRS is currently revising a draft of new rules that could clarify the definition of political activity for nonprofits while protecting civic engagement.

 The public comment period on the first draft of the rules has now closed, with more than 160,000 comments submitted.
-A new draft is expected in June 2015.

 The Bright Lines Project (BLP) began many years ago with the assumption that the project should focus on encouraging the IRS to modify its regulations regarding tax exempt political activity so that the rules are clearer.
 The BLP relied on a Drafting Committee of nonprofit tax law experts, chaired by Greg Colvin of Adler & Colvin, to craft a regulatory framework that addressed the definition of political intervention.
 That framework, once developed, was reviewed by nonprofits at events in different parts of the country and through interviews with many nonprofit leaders and tax experts.
 Based on that feedback, the Drafting Committee modified the regulatory framework and then proceeded to develop a draft regulation, accompanied with many case examples.